The short story about Temporary Admission

 2. Transportation of commercial freight items is not allowed

-3. The use of TA includes some grey zone areas, which can all be handled securely by having the proper documentation
+3. The use of TA includes some grey zone areas, which can be handled securely by having the proper documentation

 4. Some preconditions must be handled correctly, including those described below